KendrickAng/sat-solver/README.md

 1. Note that the sample input from `https://www.cs.ubc.ca` is not compatible due to the presence of disallowed characters `%` and the `0` at the end.

 # Backlog
-- Add algorithm statistics (and a Stats Class)
 - Add different branching heuristics
   - BOHM
   - MOM